 Cases involving insubordination can be extremely complex.
 Employers looking to discipline or even dismiss an employee for an act, or series of acts, of insubordination, or employees being threatened with disciplinary action for insubordination, should take expert advice from an employment law specialist should be sought at the earliest possible opportunity to ensure you proceed in your best legal interests.

-DavidsonMorris’ team of employment law experts bring substantial experience in workplace disciplinary matters, including dealing with serious insubordination at work.
+DavidsonMorris’ employment law experts bring substantial experience in workplace disciplinary matters, including dealing with serious insubordination at work.
 We can help ensure your policies and processes are effective and compliant with ACAS guidance, and provide advice on specific cases to manage the legal risks of any potential workplace dispute.
 Contact us for help and advice on workplace insubordination.

 Insubordination at work: FAQs